Parking Area Designations

 - Speeding/exceeding the posted campus-wide speed limit (15 MPH)*

 - Failure to stop at a stop sign*

 *Enforceable by Campus Safety and Security officers, other designated College staff and local/state law enforcement officers.

 - All parking and traffic fines will be billed automatically to faculty, staff, and student accounts.
 Payments may be made at the Cashier’s Office, located on the fourth floor of Hall Campus Center, during regular business hours or mailed along with the monthly bill.

-- Anyone wishing to appeal a parking citation must obtain an appeal form from the Campus Information Desk, located on the first floor of Hall Campus Center.
-All appeals must be completed and returned to the Campus Information Desk within 72 hours of the date and time the citation was issued.
+- Anyone wishing to appeal a parking citation may do so by visiting their myLC page (use tabs “Personal” and “My Tickets”) and completing the online appeal form.
+All appeals must be submitted within 72 hours of the date and time the citation was issued.
 Appeals received after 72 hours will not be considered.
 If a fine is reduced or dismissed upon appeal, the amount will be adjusted accordingly on the appropriate faculty, staff, or student account.